-Bill Meierling is a creative and innovative strategist entrusted by high profile leaders and organizations—over 15 years—to direct issue campaigns, lead message development and manage crisis planning and response while driving transformational change and delivering global business results.
+Bill Meierling served as CMO/EVP of External Relations at the American Legislative Exchange Council from 2013-2021.
+He is a creative and innovative strategist entrusted by high profile leaders and organizations to direct issue campaigns, lead message development and manage crisis planning and response while driving transformational change and delivering global business results.
 He has led public affairs, political and marketing campaigns at every level—U.S. local, state and federal, and internationally on four continents.

 With the Exchange Council, Bill established and grew the public affairs and membership divisions as new initiatives for the nation’s largest organization of state and local elected officials.
 He leads complex, multi-state issue advocacy and legislator engagement campaigns that limit regulation and ensure business license to operate.
 In this role, Bill manages crisis response and provides senior level counsel to investor-, government-, and public relations divisions of Fortune 500 member companies regarding state and federal advocacy; environmental, social and governance (ESG) activism; and other concerns.